DeanHazineh/Emergent-World-Representations-Othello/README.md

-# Team repository for in-development CS221 Project
+# Probing Emergent World Representations in Attention-Based LLMs trained to Play Othello

+## Summary:

+## Inside the Repository:
-- Team scripts are in folders dev_code2/ (or dev_code/ for pre-progress updated scripts)
+- Team scripts are in folders dev_code2/
-- Original scripts from the official paper repository are included in folder EWOthello/KLiScripts/ for reference
+- Original scripts from the official paper repository are included in folder EWOthello/KLiScripts/ for reference.

 ### Install